chys87/toolchain/cbu/README.md

 - [g++](https://gcc.gnu.org/) 10 or later
 - [Bazel](https://bazel.build/).
 Other make tools may also be used if you prefer; you can also just link or copy the files

+The latest version of clang might also compile, but I don't guarantee.

 ## Bazel notes

 If you need to specify your favorite compilers and/or library paths, create a file `user.bazelrc` and say: